 A: There is some evidence that non-steroidal anti-inflammatory drugs (NSAIDS) can worsen existing kidney damage or lead to kidney damage if used in high amounts exceeding the standard dosages over time.
 Normal dosages, when taken only as directed, are safe.
 NSAIDs include diclofenac , celecoxib, etoricoxib, indometacin, ibuprofen, ketoprofen, high-dose aspirin (above 300mg per dose), mefenamic acid, and naproxen.
 High doses of NSAIDs over time can lead to chronic interstitial nephritis.
 Patients with kidney problems should use NSAIDs only under the direct supervision of a doctor.

-Opioids such as morphine, hydrocodone or oxycodone should generally be avoided except in post-surgical or severe long-term pain, and would not ordinarily be prescribed by physicians due to their addictive possibilities.
+Opioids such as morphine, hydrocodone or oxycodone, should generally be avoided, except in post-surgical or severe long-term pain, and would not ordinarily be prescribed by physicians due to their addictive properties.

 However, all patients should consult a doctor before taking NSAIDs or any other painkillers.